jbcodeforce/kafka-studies/docs/index.md

     optional: true
     defaultMode: 384
     secretName: tls-user
-# can be overwritten by config nao
+# can be overwritten by config map
 ```

-* For internal authentication with mutual TLS the settings:
+* For internal authentication with mutual TLS the settings look like below.
 The certificates are mounted into the pod:

 ```